- Motivations For Selling A Business

 It also allows the founder to step back, recuperate, and possibly enjoy different activities that they weren’t able to do when working full-time.

-These founders often also want to see their business and employees are in good hands.
+These founders often want to see their businesses and employees in good hands.

 These are just a few examples of why people may want to sell their business.
 But really, there are myriad possibilities.
 They all offer a unique opportunity for buyers to step in and make the company their own.